dreikanter/heatmap-builder/README.md

 - Linear heatmaps.
 - Vector-based output (SVG) for crisp rendering at any resolution.
 - Optional numeric values displayed in each cell.
+- **Use pre-calculated scores or raw numeric values** - automatic mapping to color scales.
+- Custom value-to-score conversion functions for advanced scoring logic.
 - Parametric everything: customize cell size, spacing, colors, fonts, etc.
 - Rounded corners (and circular cells, if you're into that kind of thing).
 - Dynamic palette generation from two colors or manually-specified colors.